Paul Vogt

 1. Income Approach: Projecting Future Cash Flow

 The income approach values an intangible asset based on the future income or cash flow it is expected to generate.
 This approach is especially useful for businesses where intangible assets play a key role in revenue generation.
-Common methods include:
+Our fair value measurement resource outlines techniques to project and discount future asset-related cash flows.

 Want to learn more about how the MPEEM works and when to use it?
 Read our in-depth guide on the MPEEM here.